masc-ucsc/livehd/docs/projects.md

 We have several dockers for testing, a simple vagrant (ubuntu based?) for most users may be nice to have.
 Maybe based on https://github.com/VLSIDA/openram-vagrant-image

 ## Fix lgshell

 * **Autocompletion for lgraph names too (now, it is just files).
 * Autocompletion patch for directories.
 Now finished with "foo", it should be "foo/"
 * Upgrade to the latest replxx.
 There was a change in API, and it requires to rework lgshell

+## lgshell ctrl+C

+* Intercept the CTRL+C and finish the current command.
+Do not kill/terminate the lgshell
+* This may require to spawn the commands as threads and kill them for ctrl+c

+## lgshell perf summary

+* Record the time (and perf stats) for each lgshell command executed.
+* Print the statistics when clossing the lgshell

 ## Elab parser